 Language of instruction

 The language of instruction GIT lectures in is English.
 Prospective students who have completed their secondary education overseas are obliged to satisfy the GIT/GU English language by writing a proficient essay so that the GIT director assesses the English.
+This is generally needed in level 6 and above.

 Students are required to settle the balance for their tuition fees before the acceptance letter is sent.
-However, we only charge for the first module and the application fee.
+However, we charge for the first semester and the application fee.
 The students must pay using the bank transfer information below:Global Institute of Theology – Malta17 – ChristineTriq il-KlinIklinIKL 1030Bank of Valletta (B’kara Branch)295, Triq in-Naxxar, B’kara BKR 9041IBAN # MT92VALL22013000000040018045981Swift Code: VALLMTMTCurrency used: EuroPLEASE ALWAYS SEND US THE BANK RECEIPTThe costs for every program is found in the program information page of each program. www.git.edu.mt/costs.htm

 Modes of Payment

 GIT is aware that some of the students may have difficulty in paying the full tuition before the class starts.
 Therefore, depending on the program, we are willing to accept the payment of fees by installments.
 The first installment will include the initial expenses such as the administration fees and one third of the tuition.
 It would be expected however, that each year will be paid in advance.
 If the program is less than one year, then the payment must be made in full.
+Special arrangements can be made ifat the discretion of the administration.

 The table below is an approximate guide for the monthly expense international students may incur while studying in Malta.
 Needless to say, personal lifestyles will affect the following approximate expense.
 For example If one prepare his or her own meals, will pay less than those that buy their meals.International students are strongly encouraged to buy a health insurance for the time staying in Malta.
 The school is not responsible for medical expenses.
+When possible, students can reside at the Gozo Jesus Center PH Church.
+The students will give a monthly donation to the church and share the expense of the utilities.
+This will need to be agreed and accepted by the church leadership.
+If the students will coordinate their cooking, and not interested in much leisure, and wash their laundry, the expense will be much less.

 We will be adding further information as students make us aware of other queries that they may have.
 We welcome your assistance to provide you better service.